Last updated on October 10, 2025 4:39 am

 Manual hand drills don’t cost that much, but that doesn’t mean that you should choose the cheapest model you can find.

-You also won’t have to keep spending on a replacement drill in a few months.
+Imagine when you won’t have to keep spending on a replacement drill in a few months.

 When to use a cordless drill instead?